Instant Pot Pork Chops with Honey Garlic Sauce

 Honey Garlic Instant Pot Pork Chops

-- are made completely in the Instant Pot, even browning the meat and thickening the sauce!
+- A 30 minute meal made completely in the Instant Pot, even browning the meat and thickening the sauce!

-Instant Pot recipes are one of my favorite ways to get dinner on our table with less effort.
+Instant Pot recipes are one of my favorite ways to get dinner on the table with maximum flavor and minimal effort.
 If you’re just getting started with Instant Pot cooking, read my beginner’s guide about how to use an Instant Pot.
-My favorite Instant Pot accessories can help you to cook even more delicious recipes in your pressure cooker!

-How to Cook Pork Chops in Your Instant Pot
+How to Cook Pork Chops in the Instant Pot

-There are just a few simple steps to make these Instant Pot boneless pork chops.
+Here’s a quick overview of how to make these Instant Pot boneless pork chops, with a few tips for success.
 Learn how to adapt this recipe for bone-in pork chops and frozen pork chops below.
+Find the full recipe with ingredient amounts at the end of this post.

 - Prepare the honey garlic sauce: Peel and mice the garlic, and set it aside.
 Combine the remaining sauce ingredients in a bowl: honey, soy sauce, tomato paste (or ketchup), apple cider vinegar and sweet chili sauce (optional, see tips below).